Solana-Grizzlython-PickersPay/PP-Web/README.md

 ### Components

-- `/` homepage, You can connet to your wallet
+- `/` homepage, You can connet to your wallet.

 - `/consumer` You can check your wallet balance, coupons and stamp cards you own here.